GauBen/micromark-extension-directive/readme.md

 // Returns: <p>Open localhost:8080</p>
 ```

-This way `:text` won't be processed as a directive.
+This way all `:something` tokens will be ignored during parsing.

 ## API